Manao Kagawa: Promotion history

 Note: All ranks are women's professional ranks.

 Major titles

-Kagawa has appeared in major title matches four times and has won a total of two titles.
+Kagawa has appeared in major title matches five times and has won a total of two titles.
 She won the Women's Ōshō title in 2013 and then successfully defended it in 2014.

 Awards and honors

 Kagawa received the Japan Shogi Association Annual Shogi Award "Women's Professional Most Games Played" in 2013 and the "Women's Professional Award" in 2014.

+Video game

+On March 25, 2021, SilverStar Japan released Kagawa Manao to Futari de Shogi (香川愛生とふたりで将棋, Shogi with Manao Kagawa) for the Nintendo Switch.
+The game was endorsed and features Kagawa.

+Personal life

+Kagawa graduated from Ritsumeikan University in 2017.